Monday, July 31, 2017

 The accident occurred about 8 miles south of Gettysburg, PA on Route 15, just minutes from their destination.

 Paul Torbet was driving the 1947 Hudson when he attempted to pass another vehicle on a hill.
-It was rainy and they collided with a flat body tractor truck hauling 13 tons of brick.
+It was rainy and they collided with a flat body tractor truck hauling 13 tons of brick driven by Walter Buhl of Vienna, VA.
 No one in the truck was injured.

 Emmitsburg road hill, just north of the MD/PA border